rubyjiang18/BibTeX/README.md

 Real Time Imaging II, pp. 77–85.

 ### Note:
-1. order does not matter within {}
+1. order does not matter within most outside {}
+2. inside {}, both {} and "" work
-2. journal title has to be abbreviation
+3. journal title has to be abbreviation